Math::BigInt - phpMan

 prints the integer value of "2**100".
 Note that without conversion of

-constants the expression 2**100 will be calculated as perl scalar.
+constants the expression 2**100 is calculated using Perl scalars.

 Please note that strings and floating point constants are not affected,